The Rights Advocacy Project Program

 What is the program structure?

-We are recruiting program advocates for the following teams:
+We are recruiting program advocates for three project teams.
+The project topics are listed below.

 Each team will comprise four to six volunteers, two supervisors and a project coordinator from the RAP Steering Committee.
 The teams are largely self-directed and program advocates are responsible for producing their project work.